United States Air Force Academy

 Curriculum Vitae

-You can download my current CV and teaching-focused CV below.
+Below are my current CVs.
 These include a full list of courses taught, academic and military experience, publications, and professional activities.

 Contact